 So why is the market paying a lower amount of $100 for this security?
 Well, compared to the BBSW-Swap curve, the security is perceived to be riskier; hence, there is a margin being added to the zero rates.
 We need a numeric solver to calculate this margin, but as it turns out the margin that solves for price given the BBSW-Swap zero rates supplied is 1.0099%.
 Alternatively stated, the market demands an extra 1.0099% over BBSW-Swap for the perceived risk of the issuer.

 The zero coupon 6 month discount factor is calculated as follows:

 The zero coupon 1 year discount factor is calculated as follows:

 If we price the bond using the BBSW-Swap zero rates with the margin applied we should pay the following:

 This concludes our look at “What is spread?”
-Whilst there is a lot of maths involved (but don’t be afraid of the formulas in this paper, as I noted, you can leave the maths to us), hopefully you now have a greater understanding of this central tenant of fixed income.
+While there is a lot of maths involved (but don’t be afraid of the formulas in this paper, as noted, you can leave the maths to us), hopefully you now have a greater understanding of this central tenant of fixed income.

-If you understand the basic concept of a spread, you are able to analyse and compare fixed and floating rate investments – but we will look at that at a future date.
+If you understand the basic concept of a spread, you are able to analyse and compare fixed and floating rate investments.